codeceptjs/CodeceptJS/README.md

 I.fillField({css: '#user_basic_email'}, 'hello@world.com');
 ```

 Other methods like `checkOption`, and `click` work in a similar manner.
-They can take lables or CSS or XPath locators to find elements to interact.
+They can take labels or CSS or XPath locators to find elements to interact.

 ### Assertions